symmetrics/mrg_invoicepdf/doc/README-EN.txt

 		=> Address"
 *** D:  Uninstall the module Symmetrics_Impressum  and install Symmetrics_Imprint.
-		Fill in the fields of module in the configuration "General => Imprint" and if data from these fields now appear in footer.
+		Fill in the fields of module in the configuration "General => Imprint" and check if data from these fields now appear in footer.
 Also check whether when both modules are installed, the data from Symmetrics_Imprint are taken and not from Symmetrics_Impressum.
 		Also pay attention that fields that are marked with tag <hide_in_invoice_pdf>